ginolhac/chip-seq/docs/index.md

 Running all analyses is computationally intensive and despite the power of the current laptops, jobs should be run on high-performance clusters (HPC).

+Moreover, bioinformatic analyses involve many inter-dependent steps that need to be coherently run by a workflow manager such as [`snakemake`](https://snakemake.github.io/)

 ## Lecture